Have you noticed a lot of copies of images in your Photos app?

 Do you want an easy way to view your pictures or watch recorded video on your TV, then find out more about the Apple TV.
 It’s an awesome device that also allows you to stream video from Netflix, Hulu Plus, iTunes and more.

-Turn Off the HDR Option on the iPhone 5
+How to Turn Off the HDR Option on the iPhone 5 (Guide with Pictures)

 Step 1: Touch the Camera icon.